evefim/Udacity/Project_1/README.md

 - Exponentially decaying learning rate is employed: each 100 steps LR is multiplied by 0.95
 - Batch size is increased up to 10 (limited by GPU memory)

+The full configuration file is available [here](experiments/experiment1/pipeline_new.config).
 The process of training is quite stable, and both training and validation losses are decreasing up to 3000 step.
+Metrics at different time steps are given in the [file](experiments/experiment1/result.txt).

 <img src="assets/loss_experiment1.png" height="300">

-At the same time object detection metrics start to decrease after 2500 step
+At the same time object detection metrics start to decrease after 2500 step.

 <img src="assets/precision_experiment1.png" height="300">
 <img src="assets/recall_experiment1.png" height="300">